William Campbell College

 As more and more evidence is emerging that shows a desperate need for specific educational support for children in out of home care, the Foundation's vision remains strong.

 The future of William Campbell College

-The closure has not detered us from planning the future for our purpose built school to be constructed on our farming property at Nowra Hill.
+The closure has not deterred us from planning the future for our purpose-built school to be constructed on our farming property at Nowra Hill.
 If anything, it has made us more determined to see the construction of the school come to pass.

 With the recent Shoalhaven Council approval of our modified school plans which were designed by Katrina Scobie of Dual Design, we have reached a stage where we can now resume the building of our “Special Assistance School” on the farm.
 The construction of the modified design will be made in three stages consisting of three classrooms accommodating 20 students at any one time in each classroom.

 Our build will commence in May 2022 with a finish date of November 2022.

 The school will be primarily an Agricultural learning centre consisting of agriculture, permaculture, aquaculture, music arts, and crafts.

 We are delighted to share the Dimensional Design Illustrations showing the finished product.

 Without the support we have received from various different stakeholders, MP's and grant funds through donations, advocacy and tireless support we would not be achieving the goals we have today and striving to where we want to be tomorrow.

 Any financial material or physical assistance would be sincerely appreciated from not only our Organisation but from the children who will benefit and acquire a future through better education.